 Should I keep DNA secrets from immediate family members?

-If I discover a new relatively close family member for either of my parents, I disclose it to them.
+If I discover a new relatively close family member for either of my parents, I disclose it to them, as we have agreed.
 My parents are adults and as such, can make their own decisions about whether or not they would like to contact their new relative, help this relative make contact with the rest of the family, or disclose this new relative to their other family members.
-I will treat my sisters with the same respect, and let them know about our new family member, too.

-This has come up a few times in my family, and I am very impressed with the way that my parents have handled the situations and the maturity with which my more extended family has welcomed our new family members.
+This has come up a few times in my family, and I am very impressed with the way that my close family has handled the situations and the maturity with which my more extended family has welcomed our new family members.

 Not everyone has the “ideal” situation for revealing DNA secrets, so if you are trying to figure out what to do, you really have to use your best judgement.
 These are some helpful questions to help you think about the best thing to do in your case: